 Imagine the reader of the CV - your potential next employer.
 It would be great if they were sitting reading your CV patiently searching for positive ways to interpret any of the vague statements that you may have made; giving you the benefit of the doubt that you may be the person who they are looking for so, hey - they might as well see you.
 They are not.
 Your proposition needs to be significantly stronger than this to be successful.
 It needs to be a persuasive sales document that makes it a total no-brainer that they will see you because it will benefit their business to do so.

 How can you ensure this happens?
-There really is no mystery to it - they have a set of criteria that they are scoring your CV against.
+There is no mystery to it - they have a set of criteria that they are scoring your CV against.
 Take the time to understand what this is and give them this information in a credible way, with appropriate evidence.

-Invest time in finding the best way to present your skillset
+Invest time in finding the best way to present your skill set

 It’s tempting to believe that the more applications we fire off, the better will be our chances of getting a new job.
 This would only be true however if we believed that employers made decisions to a large extent at random.
 Hence, this is not the case.

-If someone has not bothered to provide an application that addresses the criteria that I spent time providing, I feel no obligation whatsoever to contact them.
+If someone has not bothered to provide an application that addresses the criteria that I spent time producing, I feel no obligation whatsoever to contact them.
 Employers have businesses to run.
-You can either demonstrate how you will help them in this endeavour or you will be one of the hundreds that the employer may want to help and may be able to provide good advice to but will not have the time to do so.
+You can either demonstrate how you will help them in this endeavour, or you will be one of the hundreds that the employer may want to help and may be able to provide good advice to but will not have the time to do so.

 Don’t use templates